Zylann/godot_voxel/doc/source/module_development.md

 generators/    | Procedural generators.
-They only depend on voxel storage and math. meshers/       | Only depends on voxel storage, math and some Godot graphics APIs. misc/          | Various scripts and configuration files, stored here to avoid cluttering the main folder. shaders/       | Shaders used internally by the engine, both in text form and formatted C++ form. storage/       | Storage and memory data structures. streams/       | Files handling code.
+They only depend on voxel storage and math. meshers/       | Only depends on voxel storage, math and some Godot graphics APIs. misc/          | Various scripts and configuration files, stored here to avoid cluttering the main folder. modifiers/     | Files related to the modifiers feature. shaders/       | Shaders used internally by the engine, both in text form and formatted C++ form. storage/       | Storage and memory data structures. streams/       | Files handling code.
 Only depends on filesystem and storage.